 Local Administrators can use this link to facilitate the download and installation of the Teams desktop client application on user devices.
 Alternatively, standard local methods to download and distribute applications to devices can be used.

 Administration & Management:

 Users will be provided access to Teams, OneDrive and SharePoint as a standard.
 As this is a temporary solution, Local Administrators won’t have the ability to configure application access for end users.
-This will be managed centrally by NHS Digital.
+This will be managed centrally by NHS England.

 Local Administrators will be responsible for creating Teams for end users.
 This can be done by logging into the NHSmail Portal and following the instructions outlined in the teams creation article.